OfflineIMAP/offlineimap.github.io/_doc/backups.md

 There are many ways to set up a backend that will serve at providing a history of backups.
 Chose your own, but take one at least.

 The idea is just about having an history available in case of damage.
-It's then you're job to make a little script that will make a new history.
-We will see how ot integrate it with OfflineIMAP so that it's done on each sync.
+It's then your job to make a little script that will make a new history.
+We will see how to integrate it with OfflineIMAP so that it's done on each sync.

 * **Filesystem snapshots**